 I’m off for a walk on the Westray coast.
 Today I’m heading from Mae Sands to the Knowe o’ Skea.
-It’s not very far.
-It’s a bit of a scramble over rocks and rough grass.
-There’s a sound noise and I’m being attacked.
+It’s not very far, just a bit of a scramble over rocks and rough grass.
+I’m part of the way there when there’s a loud noise and I’m being attacked.

 It’s an Arctic Tern.
 I’ve obviously strayed into its territory.
 It can’t help but see me as a threat.
 If I’d been at the far north of the Island I would have expected it, as there’s a colony there.